 - Discount points: Discount points or ‘mortgage points’ are the opposite of lender credits.
 This is an upfront fee you pay at closing to get a lower interest rate.
 Each discount point usually costs 1% of the loan balance and reduces your interest rate by about 0.25%.
 For example, if you pay two discount points on a $200,000 loan, you’ll pay an additional $4,000 in closing costs to shave about 0.5% from your mortgage rate

 - Location: Refinance closing costs include prepaid property taxes and insurance, just like your original home loan.
 Your location will impact these amounts, especially the cost of your prepaid property taxes.
 But you really aren’t paying extra taxes and insurance to refinance — your current lender refunds any amount it holds in reserve

 You might also pay more or less money at closing depending on your loan type.

-For example, if you’re refinancing into an FHA home loan, which is a government loan backed by the Federal Housing Administration, you’ll pay an upfront mortgage insurance premium (UFMIP) equal to 1.75% of the loan amount.
+If you’re refinancing into an FHA home loan, which is a government loan backed by the Federal Housing Administration, you’ll pay an upfront mortgage insurance premium (UFMIP) equal to 1.75% of the loan amount.
 You can roll this fee into the loan or pay it upfront at closing.

-VA loans and USDA loans have similar insurance charges (called the ‘funding fee’ and the ‘upfront guarantee fee,’ respectively), which can also be included in the loan amount.
+VA loans and USDA loans have similar insurance charges (called the funding fee and the upfront guarantee fee, respectively), which can also be included in the loan amount.

 Be mindful that cash-out refinances often involve higher closing costs since you’re increasing the total loan amount.
 A cash-out refinance is when you borrow cash from your home’s equity.